 A typical home network may include multiple computers, a media player/server, a printer, a modem, and a router.
-A large home network may also have a switch, additional routers, access points, and many Internet-capable media devices such as TVs, game consoles, and web cameras.
+A large home network may also have a switch, additional routers, access points, and many Internet-capable media devices such as TVs, game consoles, and Internet cameras.

-- Modem Connects a computer or router to the Internet or ISP (Internet Service Provider). - Router Connects your wireless and wired network devices to each other and to the modem. - Switch Allows you to connect several wired network devices to your home network.
+- Modem Connects a computer or router to the Internet or ISP (Internet Service Provider). - Router Connects multiple devices to the Internet. - Switch -Connect several wired network devices to your home network.
 Your router has a built-in network switch (the LAN port 1-4).
 If you have more wired network devices than available Ethernet ports on your router, you will need an additional switch to add more wired connections.